Martin Schindler: 2024

+Following a 3–1 victory over Jermaine Wattimena, Schindler lost 4–3 to Scott Williams in the third round of the 2024 World Championship.
 On the European Tour he won the 2024 International Darts Open, defeating Gerwyn Price 8–5 in the final.
 This was the first senior PDC title of his career.
 Schindler achieved victory over Joe Cullen 6–3, before defeating Richard Veenstra 6–1, Danny Noppert 6–5, in a deciding leg, and Chris Dobey 7–3 on his way to final.
 Schindler was only the third German to win a senior title.

 Schindler became the first German to hit a nine-darter on stage during the 2024 Hungarian Darts Trophy.
 A week later, Schindler won the 2024 Swiss Darts Trophy, defeating Ryan Searle 8–7 in the final.
 Schindler became the first German to win a second European Tour title and only the ninth player to win two European Tour titles in one season.